stellagra/AutomaticFaceAnalysis/README.md

 # Automatic Face Analysis

 This repository shall provide a collection about databases and tools for the analysis of faces.
 Please note that this repo is under development.
 Feel free to reach out for additions, and/or corrections.
+If you find a link or reference is outdated, I am happy to receive your feedback for corrections.
 Access rights to the databases might change or licenses might run out.

-Important note:
+**Important note:**
 I do not own any of the following databases.
-For quesitons about access and details, please contact the respective authors.
+For questions about access and details, please contact the respective authors.

 ## Datasets